rian39/notes/badiou_number.md

 At the beginning of the twentieth century, sociology unveiled its proper dignity -- its audacity, even -- in the will to submit the communitarian bonds to number.
 It sought to extend to the social body and representation the Galilean processes of literalisation and mathematisation.
 But ultimately it succumbed to an anarchic development of this enterprise.
 2

 It is in its very essence that the cultural fabric is woven by number alone.
-3
+3 {#numbering}

 Number informs our souls.
 3